Lwt introduction/tutorial Part 2 of 2

 To achieve this, Lwt stores the pending promises created with

-into a global variable.
+pause into a global variable.
 By itself, this promise can

 make no progress.
 However, when the scheduler’s main-loop is running, it